jakubbilko/node-cli-starter/README.md

 - [ ] Allow the developer to specify the build targets for the executable
 - [ ] CLI tool for scaffolding?
+- [ ] Organize the Webpack configs better